oobabooga/text-generation-webui/README.md

 Basic settings:
   --user-data-dir USER_DATA_DIR                        Path to the user data directory.
 Default: auto-detected.
   --multi-user                                         Multi-user mode.
 Chat histories are not saved or automatically loaded.
-Warning: this is likely not safe for sharing publicly.
+Best suited for small trusted teams.
   --model MODEL                                        Name of the model to load by default.
   --lora LORA [LORA ...]
 The list of LoRAs to load.
 If you want to load more than one LoRA, write the names separated by spaces.
   --model-dir MODEL_DIR                                Path to directory with all the models.